DNA and the Living Lattice

 It might be possible to derive these scales from (d, \xi, \alpha_{mf}) but unless that’s done this section is speculative.
 It does identify what such a derivation would have to produce: a cell-size upper bound at \xi, an organelle-size preference near the lattice spacing \le 7\;\mum, and possibly a finer structural rhythm at the substrate’s interior scale.
 If the framework eventually produces those numbers from its established parameters, a long-standing puzzle in cell biology — why are cells the size they are? — would have a non-evolutionary answer.
 Biology would then be free to optimize within the constraint, but the constraint itself would be set by the medium.

 The cytoskeleton may be the most direct substrate-scale signature.
-Microtubules — hollow tubes ~25 nm in diameter that span the cell — extend across distances comparable to \xi and have a clear axial polarity (a + end and a - end).
+Microtubules — hollow tubes ~25 nm in diameter that span the cell — extend across distances comparable to \xi and have a clear axial polarity (a + end and a - end), and their geometry locks to the same packing fraction f that fixes B-DNA’s pitch, with one Gauss factor reduced for the closed-cylinder symmetry — the closed-cylinder counterpart of the helix derivation above.
 Actin filaments form a denser meshwork at smaller scales.
 Intermediate filaments fill in between.
 The cytoskeleton is conventionally described as the cell’s mechanical scaffold, and it certainly is one.
 The framework suggests an additional role: the cytoskeleton may also be the cell’s substrate scaffold — a set of organized polar channels through which substrate currents are directed, organelles are positioned, and signals propagate at speeds faster than diffusion.
 The motor proteins (kinesin, dynein, myosin) that walk along these tracks are then converting substrate-current-driven flows into directed motion of cargo, in a way structurally analogous to the way ATP synthase converts proton-gradient flow into rotation.

 Enzymes and Orbital Recognition